Financial applications of blockchains and distributed ledgers

 Withdrawal: It is not allowed to withdraw from this subject after the registration deadline.

-Remark: Special schedule.
-See the MFE website: https://go.epfl.ch/fe
+Remark: Special schedule: see the IF website https://go.epfl.ch/fe

 Summary

-This course provides an introduction to Distributed Ledger Technology (DLT), blockchains and cryptocurrencies, and their applications in finance and banking.
-The aim would be to draw the analogies between Traditional Finance (TradFi) and crypto and do a deep dive into the various ways investors/trad
+This course provides an introduction to Distributed Ledger Technology (DLT), blockchains and cryptocurrencies, and their applications in finance and banking and draws the analogies between Traditional Finance (TradFi) and crypto and the ways investors/traders can transact in those worlds.

 Content